RenonDis/passman-cli-export/README.md

   "baseURL": "https://my-nextcloud-instance-url.org",
   "username": "myusername",
   "password": "mypassword",
+  "selectedVault": 1,
-  "selectedVault": <vaultNumber starting from 1>, "_key": "myVaultKey"
+  "_key": "myVaultKey"
 }
 ```

+`selectedVault` should be the number of the vault to export, starting from 1.

 > Due to the sensitive content of this file, `pexp` won't work if the file's permission are wider than 0600.